gracelcai/my-first-swift-app/README.md

 - Uber
     - Can input specific pick up and drop off locations
     - Rating Uber drivers
+### My App Idea
+I want to make an app to keep track of  workouts.
+The main feature would be to input different exercises such as barbell squats with additional information about how many sets/reps the user can complete and how much weight they can lift.
+The app would track a user's progress and recommend workout routines.
+Users would also be able to share workout progress and routines and participate in a friendly competition to motivate each other to be more active.
 ## Notes

 Some buttons in XCode were hard to find such as "Adjust Editor Options".